top of page

 In this end time, just prior to the return of Jesus Christ and the setting up of God's Kingdom on Earth, there are specific and crucial areas of doctrine that have been seriously misinterpreted and misapplied by some sections of the true Church of God.

-It is the intent of the author to prove beyond doubt that "one man government", which was in various ways employed under the Old Covenant by God over physical Israel, has under the New Covenant been superseded by "One God Government" over spiritual Israel, i.e. Jesus Christ as Head of the Church.
+It is the intent of the author to prove beyond doubt that "one man government", which was employed by God in various ways over physical Israel, has under the New Covenant been superseded by "one God government" over spiritual Israel, i.e. Jesus Christ as Head of the Church.

-In the end time, much has been made of the "government of God" that Herbert Armstrong is said to have "restored" to the Church.
+In this end time, much has been made of the "government of God" that Herbert Armstrong (HWA) is said to have "restored" to the Church.
 This form of government is commonly referred to as "one man rule".
-However, below is a quote from his booklet "Who or What is the Prophetic Beast?" (p26, 1985 version).
+Admittedly, some Churches of God (COG) have not employed this form of government since HWA's death, but they will still state that there is nothing wrong with it in principle.

 The bracketed writing within Herbert Armstrong's text is mine, as is the underlining of his text.

 "Where, then, did human church government derive its present form?
 "The first pope, in the real sense of the word, was Leo I (440-461 A.D.)," says the Cyclopedia of Biblical, Theological, and Ecclesiastical Literature, volume 7, page 629.
 To him the form of government of the Roman Empire (one man rule, i.e. the emperor) was the most marvelous thing on earth.
-He applied its principles to the church, organized the church into a government, forming the papacy (one man rule - the Pope).
+He applied its principles to the church, organized the church into a government, forming the papacy (one man rule, i.e. the Pope).
 This church government or organization is the image of the beast.
-Says Myers' Ancient History: "During the reign of Leo I, the Church set up, within the Roman Empire, an ecclesiastical state [government] which , in its constitution and its administrative system, was shaping itself upon the imperial model."
+Says Myers' Ancient History: "During the reign of Leo I, the Church set up, within the Roman Empire, an ecclesiastical state [government] which, in its constitution and its administrative system, was shaping itself upon the imperial model."
 This church government, then, according to this historical authority, is in fact a model, a counterpart, an image of the beast which is the Roman Empire government.
 The Britannica calls it an ecclesiastical world empire!
 This image, man-designed and man-ruled (one man ruled) church government, compelled people to worship the church (worship the Pope, just like the emperor was worshipped)!
-And since the church was organized into a worldly government (a one man ruled government), this was worship of the image, false worship (of the one man at the top, rather than God), idolatry!"
+And since the church was organized into a worldly government (identical to that of the Beast powers), this was worship of the image, false worship (of the one man at the top, rather than God), idolatry!".

-Herbert Armstrong here says that the office of the Roman Emperor embodied the ultimate form of government to Leo I, and that Leo created the office of the Pope in its image.
-As Herbert Armstrong says, by doing this, by adopting this office in the Church, Leo became "the first pope, in the real sense of the word".
+Herbert Armstrong here says that the office of the Roman Emperor embodied the ultimate form of government to Leo I, and that Leo created the office of the Papacy in its image.
+As Herbert Armstrong says, by doing this and by introducing this office into the Roman Catholic Church, Leo became "the first pope, in the real sense of the word".

 How utterly amazing then that Herbert Armstrong himself established this same "image of the Beast" office, calling it "Pastor-General", in the Church of God!

-The whole concept of a "universal bishop" or pope is Catholic.
-"Pastor-general of the Worldwide Church of God" is exactly the same thing.
-A good early example of how leadership actually used to be applied in the Church is that of Polycarp, who lived in the second century AD.
+The whole concept of a "universal bishop", or pope, is a Catholic invention.
+"Pastor-general of the Worldwide Church of God" is exactly the same office.
+A good example of how leadership actually used to be applied in the early Church is that of Polycarp, who lived in the second century AD.
 He was the "Bishop of Smyrna", that is, just the region of the city of Smyrna.
 He was a leader in the true Church, but similarly, every city where Christians dwelt had its bishop (or overseer).
 No particular bishop had the pre-eminence.
-The fact that Polycarp is specifically designated as "of Smyrna" shows the limitation of his territory.
+The fact that Polycarp is specifically designated as bishop "of Smyrna" shows the limitation of his territory.

-There is no biblical record of an office of "universal bishop" ever having been created by God for a man.
-It is certainly not the New Testament equivalent of high priest, for that office today belongs to Christ.
+There is no Biblical record of an office of "universal bishop" ever having been created by God for a man.
+It is certainly not the New Testament equivalent of high priest, for that office today belongs to Christ (Heb 4:14).

-The first leader of the nation of Israel was Moses, whom God used as mediator between Himself and His people, and who was thus a type of Christ.
-Moses led Israel out of Egypt, a type of sin; he led Israel out of the reach of Pharaoh, a type of Satan; he taught God's law at Mt Sinai, and he judged the disputes between the people.
+The first leader of the nation of Israel was Moses, whom God used as mediator between Himself and His people.
+Moses led Israel out of Egypt, a type of sin, and he led Israel out of the reach of Pharaoh, a type of Satan.
+He taught God's law at Mt Sinai, and he judged disputes between the people.

-We see this in Dt 18:15 where Moses is compared to "a Prophet" who was to appear later in time, and who is described by Moses as "like unto me".
+We see this in Dt 18:15 where Moses is compared to "a Prophet" who was to appear at a future time, and who is described by Moses as "like unto me".
 John 6:14 confirms this to be Jesus Christ.

 Aaron therefore was a type of Jesus Christ in His role as Head of Religion.

-Twelve sons of Israel and their descendent tribes
+Twelve sons of Israel and their descendant tribes

 Twelve stones in Aaron's ephod